 Beyond online courses

 Now that you’ve mastered some essentials, why not study computer science at university?
 The University of Reading offers a BSc Computer Science, and your completion of this online course and others will stand you in good stead to study the subject at undergraduate level.

 At Reading, our degrees are accredited by the British Computer Society – the Chartered Institute for IT.
 You will be given the opportunity to develop the technical and transferable skills that are highly valued by employers, meaning you’ll be ready to enter the employment market immediately after graduation and pursue the career path that’s right for you.

-If you’re interested in finding out more about the BSc Computer Science at the University of Reading, register your interest here.
+If you’re interested in finding out more about a BSc in Computer Science at the University of Reading, take a look at the university website.